 Support is provided by The William and Flora Hewlett Foundation and the UK Department for International Development (DFID) since 2011.
 In addition, DFID has approved a further £12m of UK Aid to increase its support for the Governance Initiative and also to fund new research in crime and violence (J-PAL’s Crime and Violence Initiative) and conflict (IPA’s Peace and Recovery Program).
 DFID and J-PAL are in the final stages of negotiating an agreement for this.

-GI has funded over seventy projects to date.
+GI has funded over eighty projects to date.